MindscapeHQ/serilog-sinks-raygun/README.md

 }
 ```

-The provided action can read and/or modify their fields accordingly to produce the desired effect.
+The provided action can read and/or modify their properties accordingly to produce the desired effect.
-For example, one can change the `MachineName` field in the `Details` of the `RaygunMessage` as follows:
+For example, one can change the `MachineName` property in the `Details` of the `RaygunMessage` as follows:

 ```csharp
 Log.Logger = new LoggerConfiguration()